visgl/deck.gl/docs/api-reference/carto/carto-bqtiler-layer.md

 `CartoBQTilerLayer` is the legacy layer to visualize large datasets (millions or billions of rows) directly from [Google BigQuery](https://cloud.google.com/bigquery) without having to move data outside of BigQuery.

 First you need first to generate a tileset of your dataset in your BigQuery account using CARTO BigQuery Tiler.
 For more info click [here](https://carto.com/bigquery-tiler/).

-Note:

-- Our recommendation is to migrate the existing code to the new `CartoLayer` because this layer will be removed in a future version.

-With the legacy layer, your code to visualize a public tileset looks like this (no need to set the default credentials):

 ```js
 import DeckGL from '@deck.gl/react';
 import {CartoBQTilerLayer} from '@deck.gl/carto';